datascape/home/livingroom/README.md

 https://www.warmfloor.com/green-technology/sustainable-technology/

 It could be placed under wood to create our gym-livingroom floor, rather than pouring more concrete on the hollow core slabs for hydronics.
-A thermal barrier between the basement slab and the element adds efficiency for a basement install - but in the livingroom we would heat the slab during the day to radiate throughout the night.
+A thermal barrier between the basement slab and the element would add efficiency for a basement install.
+In the livingroom we would heat the slab during the day to radiate throughout the night, so no thermal barrier would be used under the livinging room floor surface.

 https://youtu.be/q2c8cLrZYkc?t=184